 Figure S1.
 The approximate shinorine yields (in mg/L) of the wild-type, tal1Δ, pfk2Δ and tal1Δpfk2Δ strains from 10 ml cultures grown overnight.
-How many replicates and what do the asterisks indicate?
+Error bars represent the standard deviation (SD) of three independent experiments.
+Significance was determined using an unpaired t-test. * p < 0.05, ** p < 0.01.

 Figure S2.
 (Top panel) The UV absorption profile of the shinorine-producing strain’s extract at 334 nm.
-(Bottom panel) The mass spectrum of the EIC (full form) peak detected at RT 6.83 min.
+(Bottom panel) The mass spectrum of the extracted ion chromatogram (EIC) peak detected at RT 6.83 min.

 Figure S3.
-The UV absorption profiles of the wild-type, zwf1Δ, and zwf1Δaro1Δ strains.
+The UV absorption profiles of the ethanolic extracts prepared from the negative control, wild-type, zwf1Δ, and zwf1Δaro1Δ strains.
+The negative control strain refers to a strain which does not produce shinorine, as it has been engineered to only contain the first two genes (DDGS and OMT) of the shinorine biosynthetic pathway.

 Figure S4.
 Comparison of shinorine levels in the wild-type, tkl1∆ and tkl2∆ strains.
+Error bars represent the standard deviation (SD) of three independent experiments.
+Significance was determined using an unpaired t-test. *** p < 0.001, **** p < 0.0001.

 Figure S5.
 Comparison of shinorine levels in the wild-type, pfk2∆, nqm1∆, pfk2∆nqm1∆, nqm1∆tal1∆ and nqm1∆ tal1∆ pfk2∆ strains.
+Error bars represent the standard deviation (SD) of three independent experiments.

 Figure S6.
 Comparison of shinorine levels in the wild-type, shb17∆ and pho13∆ strains.
+Error bars represent the standard deviation (SD) of three independent experiments.

 Figure S7.
 Comparison of OD600 values of S. cerevisiae strains from an overnight culture.
+Error bars represent the standard deviation (SD) of three independent experiments.
+Significance was determined using an unpaired t-test. *** p < 0.001.

 Figure S8.
 Comparison of shinorine levels produced in the pfk2Δ strains harbouring vectors with PFK variants.
+Error bars represent the standard deviation (SD) of three independent experiments.

 Table S2.
-A description of the roles of PFK2 mutations tested.
+A description of the effects of PFK2 mutations tested.